Pronouns: she, her, hers

 After a long story that’s best told over a beer, Anna Ruth woke up one morning in 2012 and decided to start her own tech PR agency.
 With just an old laptop, a small family loan and a vision to chart the future of PR, it was game on.
 Her first employee was her dog, but that quickly turned into more than 25 humans, and ARPR rose to become the fastest-growing U.S. PR firm (PR News, 2019).
 Along the way, ARPR has won over 50 awards, including 2016 Technology Agency of the Year, a three-time PR News’ TOP Place to Work and one of the top 30 largest tech PR firms in the country (O’Dwyers).
 In 2017, Anna Ruth earned a spot on PR News’ 50 Game-Changers in PR list, and in 2015 she was named Early Stage Entrepreneur of the Year by the Metro Atlanta Chamber.

 A self-professed traditional PR purist, she’s worked with some of the nation’s biggest outlets, such as CNN, Fast Company, Forbes, TechCrunch and Wall Street Journal.
 In addition to consulting on media strategies and writing long-form, she loves leading messaging sessions, content brainstorms and media trainings for clients.
 And nothing gets her blood flowing more than a crisis communications challenge.
-When she’s not in Delta 12A, Anna Ruth is in endless pursuit of fixing up her urban loft, watching every documentary on Netflix, covering things in glitter, and doing a better downward dog than her four-legged child, Roscoe.
+When she’s not in Delta 12A, Anna Ruth is in endless pursuit of automating her home, watching every documentary on Netflix, covering things in glitter, and taking flight on her yoga mat.